eclipse-set/set/BUILD_INSTRUCTIONS.md

 Due to the multitude of technologies used by Eclipse SET, building the entirety of the Signalling Engineering Toolbox entirely from scratch is non-trivial, and rarely required.

 As a result, this document contains two sets of instructions.
-First, instructions on how to work on the main SET application relying on prebuilt components (e.g. for development) and secondly how to do a full production build locally.
+First, instructions on how to work on the main SET application relying on prebuilt components (e.g. for development) and secondly instructions on how to do a full production build locally are provided.

 ## Operating Systems

-Eclipse SET currently supports Windows x64 for execution, and either a Windows x64 or a Linux x64 machine for building the code.
+Eclipse SET currently supports Windows x64 for execution and either Windows x64 or Linux x64 machine for building the code.
 Other operating systems or processor architectures may work, but are generally not supported.

 ## Prerequisites